 1 tbsp from your large batch

-2 tbsp of milk (not skim milk)
+2 tsp of milk (not skim milk) + more if needed

 Optional: to add extra moisture to your skin some unpasteurized honey 1tsp

-Mix all until well combined, spread onto your face, avoiding eyebrows, eyes and mouth. keep the mask on for between 20-30 minutes or until it tightens up and is completely dry.
+Mix all until well combined, spread onto your face, avoiding eyebrows, eyes and mouth.
+Keep the mask on for between 20-30 minutes or until it tightens up and is completely dry.
 Wash off with warm water.
 If you need a little extra scrub I recommend using natural sea sponge or well soaked up natural loofa.

 I have tried this with water, it did leave my skin a little yellow (nothing a good scrubbing wouldn’t get rid of).